ijmccallum/home-assistant-morning-train/README.md

 ## TODOs

 1. time config - Set different travel times for different (variable) platforms
+2. Tidy width in the UI - got text wrapping for delayed trains
-2. Add setting up different train stations
+3. Add setting up different train stations
-3. Full local dev process - get it running!
+4. Full local dev process - get it running!
+   - Set up entities in the ./.hass-dev/packages folder
-4. docs - update this readme
+5. docs - update this readme
+   - Add screenshots
-5. Guidance for setting up the national rail integraiton (also move the national rail integration into this repo so it's an all in one?)
+6. Guidance for setting up the national rail integraiton (also move the national rail integration into this repo so it's an all in one?)
-6. Easier HA install process for people looking to use this
+7. Easier HA install process for people looking to use this
-7. Add configuration options: pick train stations
+8. Add configuration options: pick train stations
-8. Add screenshots to the readme